Prehistoric Art Timeline

 Beginning of Mousterian tool culture in Europe, the Middle East and North Africa, associated with the production of serrated edge blades.

-Earliest art: The Petroglyphs of Bhimbetka - cupules and other rock art found at Auditorium Cave, Bhimbetka and at Daraki-Chattan Cave, both in Madhya Pradesh, Central India, and both dated c.290,000 - 700,000 BCE or later.
+The earliest art is the Petroglyphs of Bhimbetka - consisting of cupules and other rock art found at Auditorium Cave, Bhimbetka and at Daraki-Chattan Cave, both in Madhya Pradesh, Central India, and both dated c.290,000 - 700,000 BCE or later.
 These are the oldest known prehistoric works of art, and the first examples of art from India.

 Venus of Berekhat Ram